blackaly/50-Days-of-SQL/README.md

 ## Solutions
 Detailed solutions for each question to help you verify your answers and learn best practices.

-## Resources
-A curated list of articles, tutorials, and books to supplement your learning.

-## Progress Tracker
-A checklist to track your progress and stay motivated throughout the 50 days.

----

-# Who Is This For?
-- Aspiring data analysts, data scientists, or backend developers.
-- Students or professionals preparing for SQL interviews.
-- Anyone looking to build a strong foundation in SQL and database management.

 ---

 # How to Use This Repository?